Skip to main content

 fun main() { ... }

-When return type omitted, it's auto-inferred.
+If the return type is omitted, it's auto-inferred.

 Generic functions